georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Find Georgia Inmate Records

-Inmate records are official documents that contain information on convicted individuals who were incarcerated in a correctional facility in Georgia State.
-Persons tried for crimes in a state court may be sentenced to a state correctional facility if found guilty.
+Inmate records are official documents containing information on convicted individuals incarcerated in a correctional facility in Georgia.
+If found guilty, persons tried for crimes in a state court may be sentenced to a state correctional facility.

-The Georgia Department of Corrections (GDC) is responsible for collating and maintaining information on incarcerated offenders within the state.
-The Sheriff’s office within a county or city also manages inmate records within its jurisdiction.
+The Georgia Department of Corrections (GDC) collates and maintains information on incarcerated offenders within the state.
+The Sheriff's office within a county or city also manages inmate records within its jurisdiction.

 Are Incarceration Records Public Information in Georgia?